cogdevtools/WTools/README.md

 >        no-splash : do not display splash screen on start
 >                    (when the relative configuration option is enabled)
 >        configure : configure the application
->        close     : force close the application
+>        close     : force to close the application
 >        help      : display this help

 ## Documentation